sharmalab/bindaas/README.md

 # Bindaas Data Integration Middleware Platform

+Bindaas federates multiple data sources, provides access to them through REST interfaces, and enables query, access, and integration of data from diverse data sources such as MySQL and MongoDB.

 ## Building Bindaas

 Bindaas can be built using Apache Maven 3.x and Java 1.8.